top of page

 Teams follow workflows.
 Leaders monitor compliance.

-Pros: Reliable execution, predictable outcomes, easy to measure and enforce accountability, helps new teams quickly learn operational basics
+• Pros: Reliable execution, predictable outcomes, easy to measure and enforce accountability.
+This helps new teams quickly learn operational basics.

-Cons: Low autonomy, minimal engagement, limited creativity, employees may follow rules without understanding purpose
+• Cons: Low autonomy, minimal engagement, and limited creativity.
+Employees may follow rules without understanding their purpose.

-Risks: Micromanagement, stifled innovation, employee disengagement, potential for high turnover if tasks feel repetitive or meaningless
+• Risks: Micromanagement, stifled innovation, employee disengagement, and a potential for high turnover if tasks feel repetitive or meaningless.

 Level 2 – Data Visibility 📊